-ral Education and Professional Program Requirements 52-59
+I. General Education and Professional Program Requirements 60

-The following general education requirements or their equivalent must be completed or transferred in for credit (each with a grade of "C" or higher).
-To receive a USCB degree the final 30 credit hours of coursework must be taken at USCB.

-English

-ENGL B101 or ENGL B105; B101L; ENGL B102 or ENGL B106.
-Each with grade of 'C' or better). a
+English6 ENGL B101 or ENGL B105; B101L; ENGL B102 or ENGL B106.
+Each with a grade of 'C' or better). - 7

-Students may place out of ENGL B101L with an appropriate score on th Freshman English Placement Exam.
-Students who transfer into USCB wit credit for first-semester freshman composition are exempt from the ENG B101L requirement. h
+Students may place out of ENGL B101L with an appropriate score on the Freshman English Placement Exam.
+Students who transfer into USCB with credit for first-semester freshman composition are exempt from the ENGL B101L requirement.

-Numerical and Analytical Reasoning

-MATH B111 or a higher level mathematics course
+Numerical and Analytical Reasoning MATH B111 or a higher level mathematics course

-MGSC B290 or CSCI B101

-STAT B201 3
+STAT B201

 Speech COMM B140, B201 or B230 3

 Liberal Arts

-HIST B101, B102, B111, B112, B115, or B116 2
+HIST B101, B102, B111, B112, B115, or B116 3

 Fine Arts

 PSYC B101

 PSYC B209 or B321

-ENGL B462 or 463
+ENGL B462 or 463 .
+3

 SOCY B360 (suggested elective)

-Foreign Languages 0-6
+Foreign Languages)-6

-Students shall demonstrate in one foreign language the ability to comprehend the topic and main ideas in written and, with the exception of Latin and Ancient Greek, spoken texts on familiar subjects.
-For foreign languages taught at USCB, this requirement may be satisfied and cred earned by proficiency.
-For all other foreign languages, the requirement waived but no credit is earned by demonstrating an equivalent proficiency. o of n it s
+Students shall demonstrate in one foreign language the ability to

+comprehend the topic and main ideas in written and, with the exception of

+Latin and Ancient Greek, spoken texts on familiar subjects.
+For foreign

+languages taught at USCB, this requirement may be satisfied and credit

+earned by proficiency.
+For all other foreign languages, the requirement is waived but no credit is earned by demonstrating an equivalent proficiency.

 Natural Sciences

-BIOL B243 or equivalent coursework 4
+BIOL B243 or equivalent coursework .
+4

-BIOL B244 or equivalent coursework
+BIOL B244 or equivalent coursework .
+4

-CHEM B109 or approved chemistry elective 4
+CHEM B109 or approved chemistry elective .
+4

 Global Citizenship and Multicultural Understanding Studies ANTH B452 or NURS B330 3

-Nutrition

-HRTM B242 Nutrition 3

-Physical Education

-PEDU B104 Personal Fitness and Weight Control 1